Werken met groepen

 Assessing the groups and identifying further regulatory actions

 The screening of registered substances started after the first registration deadline in 2010.
 It focused on substances that had enough hazard information to conclude on the need for, and to initiate, the required regulatory risk management.
 This systematic screening work has over time enabled the identification of the vast majority of such substances that could go directly to regulatory risk management.
 As a result, most of the remaining substances are those requiring generation of further hazard information.
-Screening and assessing substances in groups rather than individually, speeds up the identification of such cases, in particular, compliance checks.
+Assessing substances in groups rather than individually, speeds up the identification of such cases, in particular, compliance checks.

 For each group of substances, authorities consider whether there is a need to initiate further regulatory risk management activities for the whole group, for a subgroup or for individual substances within the group.
+The starting point for the group is structural similarity however in some cases additional considerations (in parallel with the structural similarity) may be needed such as grouping around similar technical function or use (e.g. flame retardants) or around a specific constituent of concern.

 The early assessment and identification of potential further regulatory risk management needs, including where further hazard information needs to be generated before the hazard can be sufficiently clarified, aims to speed up the work by supporting authorities to promptly proceed with processes such as harmonised classification and labelling or identification as a substance of very high concern (SVHCs) and restrictions.
-As most screening is being performed by ECHA, Member States can primarily focus on these regulatory risk management actions.